mxngls/kled-web/README.md

 ## To-DOs

 - [ ] Adopt Typscript and convert files to .ts/.tsx
+- [ ] Create a table for proverbs and ideoms (backend)
-- [ ] Rewrite search to get elements from backend and discard dictionary files
+- [✅] Rewrite search to get elements from backend and discard dictionary files